imor/mini-lsm/mini-lsm-book/src/03-memtable.md

 }
 ```

-If `next` returns an error (i.e., due to disk failure, network failure, checksum error, etc.), it is no longer valid.
+If `next` returns an error (due to disk failure, network failure, checksum error, etc.), the iterator is no longer valid.
-However, when we go out of the if condition and return the error to the caller, `PeekMut`'s drop will try move the
+However, when we go out of the if condition and return the error to the caller, `PeekMut`'s drop will try to move the
 element within the heap, which causes an access to an invalid iterator.
-Therefore, you will need to do all error
+Therefore, you need to do all error
-handling by yourself instead of using `?` within the scope of `PeekMut`.
+handling manually instead of using `?` within the scope of `PeekMut`.

-You will also need to define a wrapper for the storage iterator so that `BinaryHeap` can compare across all iterators.
+You also need to define a wrapper for the storage iterator so that `BinaryHeap` can compare across all iterators.

 ## Task 4 - Two Merge Iterator

-The LSM has two structures for storing data: the mem-tables in memory, and the SSTs on disk.
-After we constructed the
+The LSM has two structures for storing data: the mem-tables in memory and the SSTs on disk.
+After we construct the
-iterator for all SSTs and all mem-tables respectively, we will need a new iterator to merge iterators of two different
+iterators for all SSTs and all mem-tables respectively, we need a new iterator to merge iterators of two different
 types.
 That is `TwoMergeIterator`.

 You can implement `TwoMergeIterator` in `two_merge_iter.rs`.
 Similar to `MergeIterator`, if the same key is found in